 Here are three reasons why the SDGs can guide authentic, meaningful global learning:

 1. We must bring the world to the classroom.

 Technology, as we all know, is making the world more interconnected.
 Only about 30 percent of Americans have a passport, so bringing global experiences to the classroom is essential.
 With technology, global education can now be offered broadly to all students, not just the lucky few in private schools or those who experience college study abroad.
 This is not just theoretical – Participate Learning partners with 140 public schools across the US in all types of environments – rural, suburban, urban – to bring the world to all students, no matter where they live.

 The SDGs serve as a practical framework for building global connections and competencies.
 They are an extension of the Millennium Development Goals, focused on addressing extreme poverty in its many dimensions including income poverty, hunger, disease, lack of adequate shelter, and exclusion.
 Concurrently, they promote gender equality, education, and environmental sustainability.
 Being a part of the SDGs is a powerful opportunity for teachers and students to take part in this larger movement if they are unable to travel outside their schools or communities.

 2. The SDGs provide a simple framework for teachers to try something new and collaborative.

-We decided that free, short, professional development courses for educators around the SDGs would be a meaningful way to begin.
+Our sister company, Participate Inc. created free, short professional development courses for educators around the SDGs.
 Each course provides some information about a goal: why is it important, how it impacts different parts of the world; resources and sample lesson plans; and various ways to connect with others around these issues.
 Teachers can earn digital badges for teaching lessons or topics in their classes, documenting and reflecting on the experience, and submitting their evidence.